sddalenb/Multilist/README.md

 Unique classes are given a header node in the multilist and connects the students enrolled in each classes.

 This program utilizes vectors for easy memory management and also imports data from an external file.
-**Important Note: external data should have each student-class pair listed in seperate lines with the student-class pair being comma separated, e.g.
+**Important Note: external data should have each student-class pair listed in seperate lines with the student-class pair being comma separated as is displayed in the example "data.txt" included in this repository.**
-0,0
-1,1
-2,2